softbeehive/buk/README.md

 I know it should be simplified and it will be.
 ## Control

-Slides can be switched using:
+Navigating through the slides is quite flexible and easy.
+There are several ways available:
-- arrows keys (left - right, up - down)
+- arrow keys (left - right, up - down)
 - visual arrow icons (left - right)
 - context menu
 - slide number input + enter